-Any color list (built-in or user-defined) can be loaded from any Color Chooser tab and edited using the Increment Editor.
+Any color list (built-in or user-defined) can be loaded from any Color Chooser tab and edited using the Build Colors dialog box.

 Loading an Increment List

-- Single (Custom List only): Click the Custom menu and choose Open Increment Editor.
-Right-click in the Increment Editor and Load Increment List.
-This loads a list of all colors under Custom, into the Increment Editor.
+- Single (Custom Lists only): Click the Custom menu and choose Open Increment Editor.
+This loads the current list of Custom colors, into the Build Colors dialog.

 - By Points or By Plots: CTRL + Click directly on a color list (including tint/shade variants or palettes); or click the button at the end of the color list.
-This opens the color list or palette in the Increment Editor.
+This opens the color list or palette in the Build Colors dialog.

 Modifying the Increment List

-Use the Increment Editor to modify an increment list and save it as a new increment list (see below).
+Use the Build Colors dialog to modify an increment list and save it as a new increment list (see below).

 Rearranging a list

-- Use the Move up, Move Down, Move to Top and Move to Bottom buttons to change the row index of the color list.
+- Use the Flip, Move to Top, Move up, Move Down, and Move to Bottom buttons to change the order of the color list.
 Alternately, you can drag to change list order.